boxgrinder/boxgrinder.org/cloud-locations.md

 # What do I see?

-This map presents locations of currently supported by [BoxGrinder](/) public Cloud providers.
-For usage instructions please refer to [plugins page](/tutorials/boxgrinder-build-plugins/).
+This map represents the locations of public Cloud providers that are currently supported by [BoxGrinder](/).
+For usage instructions, please refer to the [plugins page](/tutorials/boxgrinder-build-plugins/).

+## What about private and hybrid Clouds?

-Please bear in mind that BoxGrinder supports any private/hybrid Clouds that are using KVM/Xen or VMware under the hood.
+BoxGrinder supports any private/hybrid Clouds that are using KVM/Xen or VMware under the hood.